GoFigure-LANL/GoFigure/README.md

 Computer vision algorithms for searching and analyzing technical and scientific images such as figures, diagrams and drawings.

 ## patent-label
 Read figure labels from patent drawings.
-See included patent-label/README.
+See patent-label/README.

 ## Acknowledgements